ethereum/EIPs/EIPS/eip-overlay_tree.md

 There are two issues that I can foresee:

-  * A targetted attack that would cause the overlay trie to be unreasonably large.
+  * A targeted attack that would cause the overlay trie to be unreasonably large.
 Since gas costs will likely increase during the transition process, lengthening phase 3 is making Ethereum more expensive during a longer period of time.
 This could be solved by increasing the cost of `SSTORE` during phases 1 and 2.
   * If a large enough portion of the miners report a different value for the base binary tree root during phase 2, the start of phase 3 can be delayed indefinitely.
 At the limit, if miners representing more than 51% of the network are reporting an invalid value, they could be stealing funds without anyone having a say.

 ## Copyright